WebDevBernard/ICBC_E-Stamp_Tool/README.md

 - 🖋️ Stamps a customer copy and batch copy ICBC policy document.
 - 🔍 Checks for duplicates using the client's name and transaction timestamp.
 It will not overide or delete anything other than empty folders in your shared backup.
 - ✏️ Copies the original policy document to a shared backup folder, renaming it using the client’s first name, last name, and license plate.
-- 📊 Sorts files in the backup drive according to the producer two code.
+- 📊 Sort files in to producer folder using the producer two code.
-- 📁 Places files without the producer two code into a root-level sub-folder if a folder with the same name contains at least one file.
+- 📁 Smart sorting - Will place files into producer folder even if it is missing the producer two code.
+Searches if client name is in any subfolder (including the archive) and matches that name to any producer subfolder in the root directory.
 - ⏳ Will continuously archive files older than two years, as long any user runs the `icbc_e-stamp_and_copy_tool`.
-- 🔢 All files archived will get reincremented as well (e.g. ABC 123 (3) → ABC 123).
+- 🔢 All files archived will get reincremented as well (e.g. ABC123 (3).pdf → ABC123.pdf, ABC123 (4).pdf → ABC123 (1).pdf).
 - 🆓 Free to use and share.

 ## Usage

 - Complete the `config.xlsx` Excel sheet.

-- Run the `bulk_copy_icbc_tool` to create the main shared folder.
+- Run the `bulk_copy_icbc_tool` first to create the main shared folder.
 - Always run the `bulk_copy_icbc_tool` on a new empty folder or on a path name that does not yet exist.
 Doing so ensures the script uses the cached “Read” data instead of reopening each PDF, which greatly improves the speed during the "Copy" process.
-- If you have multiple computers with unidentified PDFs, place all their folders into a single parent folder.
-The script will scan that folder and all its subfolders.
-If duplicates are found, it will only copy the first matching file.
+- If you have multiple computers containing unidentified PDFs or PDFs that the tool has already renamed, place all their folders into a single parent directory.
+The script will then scan that directory and all its subfolders.
+If duplicate files are detected, only the first matching file will be copied.
 - A `log.txt` file is also generated, containing a list of any files that could not be copied, as well as files without a producer two code that were moved.

 - The `icbc_e-stamp_and_copy_tool` can be placed on each computer that does ICBC Policy Centre.